-While Russia, Canada, and the United States top the list of the largest countries by land mass in the world, the tail end of the list is held by the tiny State of Vatican City which also ranks second smallest by population.
+While Russia, Canada, and the United States top the list of the largest countries by land mass in the world, the tail end of the list is held by the tiny State of Vatican City.
+The Vatican ranks smallest on the listing of the smallest countries in the world.
 The Vatican covers an area of about 110 acres and has a population of approximately 1,000 people.
 However, it is not formally a sovereign state, with the sovereignty held by the Holy See.
 Vatican City is an example of an ecclesiastical state, with the Pope as the head of state.
 Vatican City was officially established in 1929, following the signing of the Lateran Treaty between Italy and the Holy See.
 It remains a significant cultural and religious state for the millions of Catholics, featuring several sculptures and paintings.

 The name “Vatican” was used during the Roman Republic to refer to a marshy area located on the west bank of Tiber.
 Several villas were constructed there during the Roman Empire.
 Between 14 and 18 BC, Agripinna the Elder drained the area and planted a garden.
 Even before the arrival of Christians in the area, the Vatican was already considered sacred and not available for habitation.
 In 326, a Constantinian basilica was built in there, over what was believed to the tomb of Saint Peter.
 The activities at the Basilica led to an increased population at the Vatican, hence the construction of a palace in the 5th century.
 Popes soon became the governors of the regions near Rome, ruling the Papal State.
 The pope’s reign in the region came to an end in the mid-19th century following the unification of Italy.
 Pope’s influence was limited to the Vatican compound until 1929 following the signing of the Lateran Treaty.
 The treaty led to the founding of the state of Vatican City.